PLC-Programmer/PLC-Programmer.github.io/(G) My problems with Scala.md

-2025-04-08: work in progress
+2025-04-09: work in progress

-# (F) My problems with Scala
+# (G) My problems with Scala

 1/ Scala source code: does a character or string have symbolic or literal meaning?